Dwarahat: Education

 A Government Engineering College Bipin Tripathi Kumaon Institute of Technology was established in 1991 in Dwarahat.

 A Polytechnic College, PG College, Dwarahat Inter College Dwarahat, Govt.
 Inter college, Government Girls Inter College, M.D.
 Tiwari High School Dwarahat, Dunagiri Modern School, Dr Leeladhar Bhatt Vivekanand Vidya Mandir Inter College Dwarahat, Kumaon Public School Dwarahat, Universal Convent School Dwarahat, and Saraswati Shishu Mandir Dwarahat are situated here.

 Culture

 Dwarahat is also known as Sanskritik Nagari (Cultural heritage) where many temples were constructed by Katyuri Kings in the 7th to 11th Century (Which has as many as 55 ancient temples).
-Dwarahat is also known as the branch ashram of the Yogoda Satsanga Society of India, known as Yogoda Satsanga Sakha Ashram, Dwarahat.
-It carries on many charitable activities including eye camps and a school, plus teaches Kriya Yoga.

 There are hundreds of big & small temples in Dwarahat.
 Dunagiri Temple is the most famous among them.
-There is also a Kedarnath and a Badrinath temple there, which was constructed by Katyuri kings.
+There is also a Kedarnath and a Badrinath temple there, which were constructed by Katyuri kings.
 Ratandev, Maha Mrityunjay, Gurjardev, and other temples were also constructed by the Katyuris.

+The ancient temples of Dwarahat were constructed in a pyramidal form, typically ornamented with rows of simple molding and surmounted by a finial resembling a cap.
+Local tradition ascribes the principal temples to Adi Shankara.
+The most prominent among those still in use is the Badrinath temple, which is historically connected to the greater Badrinath shrine in Garhwal.
+The original deity image was desecrated by the Rohillas and subsequently replaced with a modern one, though several surrounding minor idols bear ancient Saka era dates (such as 1048 CE).

+Another notable site is the elaborately carved temple near the Syalde Pokhar (tank).
+Though heavily weathered, its friezes depict gods, humans, and elephants.
+The Syalde tank was traditionally the gathering place for the Syalde clan of Rajputs, who would assemble annually in the month of Baisakh to engage in bagwali—a form of mimic warfare historically fought with slings and stones, which was later banned due to serious injuries.
+Other historical temple groups include the seven temples of Ratnadewal, the deserted Mritunjaya temple, and a row of pillared structures known as the Kachahri-ki-dewal (Court temples).
+Local village deities, such as Haru and Latu, were worshipped at the Tharp-tilah shrine with frenzied, supposedly prophetic dancing.

+Dwarahat is also known as the branch ashram of the Yogoda Satsanga Society of India, known as Yogoda Satsanga Sakha Ashram, Dwarahat.
+It carries on many charitable activities including eye camps and a school, plus teaches Kriya Yoga.